soulim/puml/README.md

 However the tool set is generic enough and might be useful for you as well.
 Simply try it and decide for yourself.

+## Why?

+`puml` grew naturally from scripts I created for personal diagramming needs.
+It allows to build a Docker image that includes an official release of PlantUML and following additional components and configuration settings:

+- Beautiful fonts [Noto][4] (used by default) and [Fire Code][5]
+- `PLANTUML_LIMIT_SIZE` environment variable is set to `8192` to enable huge diagrams

 ## Dependencies

 - Docker